xkunwu/multicap/README.md

 # multicap
-> A training project which captures static geometry using 8 Kinects.
+> Helped with a entry-level training project which captures static geometry using 8 Kinects.